kubernetes/website/docs/concepts/workloads/controllers/deployment.md

 By default, all of the Deployment's rollout history is kept in the system so that you can rollback anytime you want (you can change that by modifying revision history limit).

-**Note:** a Deployment's revision is created when a Deployment's rollout is triggered.
+**Note:** A Deployment's revision is created when a Deployment's rollout is triggered.
 This means that the new revision is created if and only if the Deployment's pod template (`.spec.template`) is changed, for example if you update the labels or container images of the template.
 Other updates, such as scaling the Deployment, do not create a Deployment revision, so that we can facilitate simultaneous manual- or auto-scaling.